Citroën: Research breakthroughs

-The 2CV
+2CV

 Citroën unveiled the Citroën 2CV or Deux Chevaux signifying two tax horsepower and initially only 9 hp-metric, at the Paris Salon in 1948.
 The car became a bestseller, achieving the designer's aim of providing rural French people with a motorized alternative to the horse.
 It was unusually inexpensive to purchase and, with its small two cylinder engine, inexpensive to run as well.
 The 2CV pioneered a very soft, interconnected suspension, but did not have the more complex self-levelling feature.
 This car remained in production, with only minor changes, until 1990 and was a common sight on French roads until recently; 9 million 2CV variants were produced in the period 1948–1990.

-The DS
+DS

 1955 saw the introduction of the DS, the first full usage of Citroën's hydropneumatic self-levelling suspension system, tested on the rear suspension of the Traction in 1954.
 The DS was also the first production car with modern disc brakes.

 A single high-pressure hydraulic system was used to actuate the power steering, the suspension and brakes; the brakes were fully powered, not power assisted, as pedal force was not a component of braking power.

 The gearshift, (semi-automatic transmission) was also powered by the hydraulic system through a control valve, with actuating pistons in the gearbox cover to shift the gears in the transmission, and the clutch was operated automatically by the system, so there was no clutch pedal.
 From 1957 the ID19 model offered a simplified hydraulic system, with manual steering and conventional manual gearshift, and a significant price reduction.

 From 1968, with revised front end style, the DS also introduced auxiliary driving lights, that moved directionally with the steering, improving visibility at night.

 Production from 1956 to 1975 totalled almost 1.5 million cars.

 The streamlined car was remarkable for its era and had a remarkable sounding name – in French, DS is pronounced [de.ɛs], which sounds the same as déesse, which means Goddess.
 It placed third in the 1999 Car of the Century competition.